 The Majolika House

 (A view of the front of the house)

-The Wienzeile follows the underground path of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.
+The Wienzeile road follows the underground part of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.

 (The cornice decoration viewed from below)

-Otto Wagner’s building marks one of those important moments in architectural history.
+Otto Wagner’s building at that address marks one of those important moments in architectural history.
 Until then, he’d largely followed the historicism approach that so dominates the older Viennese cityscape.

 The Majolika House represents the transition to something new…a more utilitarian approach, but not completely lacking in decoration thanks to its Art Nouveau paraphernalia and, particularly, the striking facade.
-As such, experts see it as a unique example of Jugendstil architecture.
+As such, experts consider it a unique example of Jugendstil architecture.

 (The Majolikahaus’s coloured tiles)

 That facade gives the house its trademark look, with colourful floral motifs designed by Alois Ludwig and implemented using tiles made by the local Wienerberger factory.
 Once the largest tile factory in the world, today’s Wienerberger is a major construction company with its own North American division.

 The house takes its name from these “Majolika” tiles; Majolika historically refers to decorated tin-glazed pottery from Renaissance Italy.